Minor league players sent scrambling by closed spring camps

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people recover from the new virus within a few weeks.

 New York Yankees general manager Brian Cashman said Friday the team planned to let minor leaguers stay in camp, although that was before learning Sunday that a player had tested positive for the virus.
-It’s unclear if New York will continue to let players stay at the facility.
+Cashman said the minor league complex would be shut through March 25 and some minor league players and personnel had been quarantined.

 Brewers executive David Stearns said Sunday the club sent nearly all minor league players home but made exceptions for a few who didn’t feel safe returning to their home countries.
 He said those ”players will remain here and we’re working through what the next couple of weeks will look like for them.”